kobydx/.github/profile/README.md

 ## Kobydx

-The most stupid mods ever created comes with the source here for your needs
+The most stupid things ever created and done, which also comes with the source for your needs!